sryps/skip-go-fast-solver/README.md

 1. Update [config/local/keys.json](config/local/keys.json) with the corresponding solver private keys and addresses.
 2. Update [config/local/config.yml](config/local/config.yml) with the needed config values (solver addresses, chain rpc links, etc.).
 Values that need to be set are in `<>` brackets.
 Reference the [shared/config/config.go](shared/config/config.go) file for more info about the config fields.
    - The [config/local/config.yml](config/local/config.yml) config file is pre-filled with recommended values.
 To customize your solver deployment, reference [config/sample/config.yml](config/sample/config.yml) to see which config values can be modified.
+3. Please make sure that the addresses used for each of the chains configured (EVM and Cosmos) are constantly topped up with sufficient gas balance.
+If the solver runs out of gas on a chain, it can prevent the solver from completing operations like rebalancing, settlement, or filling orders on that chain.

 ```shell
 make build # build solver server binary